stanfordio/skyfall/README.md

    skyfall pull [command options] [arguments...]

 OPTIONS:
+   --census-file census        file with census data (see the census command); census data is a list of DIDs to pull; the command assumes that this list does not change in any way over the course of the pull (default: "census.jsonl")
-   --intermediate-state value  file to intermediate state to (important for resumption) (default: "pull-intermediate-state.json")
+   --intermediate-state value  file to store intermediate state in (e.g., the last DID pulled) (default: "intermediate-state.json")
-   --worker-count value        number of workers to scale to (default: 32) --output-file value         file to write output to (if specified, will attempt to backfill from the most recent event in the file) (default: "output.jsonl")
+   --pds-endpoint value        PDS endpoint to pull from (default: "https://bsky.network") --worker-count value        number of workers to scale to (default: 32) --output-file value         file to write output to (if specified, will attempt to backfill from the most recent event in the file) (default: "output.jsonl")
    --stringify-full            whether to stringify the full event in file output (if true, the JSON will be stringified; this is helpful when you want output to match what would be sent to BigQuery) (default: false)